Frank W. Volk: Bankruptcy court service

 Volk served as chief judge of the United States Bankruptcy Court for the Southern District of West Virginia from 2015 to 2019.

 District court service

 On April 2, 2019, President Donald Trump announced his intent to nominate Volk to serve as a United States district judge of the United States District Court for the Southern District of West Virginia.
 On April 4, 2019, his nomination was sent to the Senate.
 President Trump nominated Volk to the seat vacated by Judge John Thomas Copenhaver Jr., who assumed senior status on November 1, 2018.
 On May 22, 2019, a hearing on his nomination was held before the Senate Judiciary Committee.
 On June 20, 2019, his nomination was reported out of committee by a voice vote.
 On October 16, 2019, the United States Senate invoked cloture on his nomination by a 90–0 vote.
 His nomination was confirmed later that day by a 92–0 vote.
 He received his judicial commission on October 17, 2019.
+He became chief judge on September 5, 2024.